OmidPoursaeed/Self_supervised_Learning_Point_Clouds/README.md

 ## Datasets

-The ModelNet data will be automatically downloaded to the `data/` directory
+The ModelNet data will be automatically downloaded to the `data/` directory.

 The ShapeNet data can be downloaded from [here](https://www.shapenet.org/).
-Then set the `SHAPENET_DIR` in `provider.py` to the ShapeNet folder.
+Set `SHAPENET_DIR` in `provider.py` to the ShapeNet folder.

 ## Citation